bitwarden/help/_articles/organizations/import-to-org.md

 order: 08
 ---

 Bitwarden provides a data import tool for easy migration from any password management solution to your Organization Vault.

-You may also import data directly to your personal Vault, for more information see [Import Data to your Vault]({% link _articles/importing/import-data.md %}).
+You can also use the data import tool to import from one Bitwarden Vault to another, or to import a backup [Encrypted Export]({% link _articles/importing/encrypted-export.md %}).

-Bitwarden supports a large array of import formats, including those used by the most popular password management solutions:
+Bitwarden supports a large array of formats for import, including those used by the most popular password management solutions:

 - [Import from LastPass]({% link _articles/importing/import-from-lastpass.md %})
 - [Import from 1Password]({% link _articles/importing/import-from-1password.md %})